Semantics of Computable Physical Models: Properties of Nonnegative Integer Physical Models

-Various relations between structures are often studied in mathematical logic.
-For example, a structure $\mathfrak{B}$ might be isomorphic to, or an extension of, or a reduct of a structure $\mathfrak{A}$.
-We generalize these relations in the following manner, so that they can be applied to nonnegative integer physical models. \begin{definition} Let $\mathcal{A}$ be a nonnegative integer physical model with a structure $\mathfrak{A}$, and let $\mathcal{B}$ be a nonnegative integer physical model with a structure $\mathfrak{B}$.
-We say that the model $\mathcal{B}$ is \emph{isomorphic} to, or an \emph{extension} of, or a \emph{reduct} of the model $\mathcal{A}$ if and only if \begin{enumerate} {\roman{enumi}} \item the structure $\mathfrak{B}$ is isomorphic to, or an extension of, or a reduct of the structure $\mathfrak{A}$, respectively; and \item for each symbol $f$ for an observable quantity in the language of $\mathfrak{B}$, $f$ is assigned the same measuring operation in both models. \end{enumerate} In addition, we say that $\mathcal{A}$ is a \emph{submodel} of $\mathcal{B}$ if and only if $\mathcal{B}$ is an extension of $\mathcal{A}$.
-And we say that $\mathcal{A}$ is an \emph{expansion} of $\mathcal{B}$ if and only if $\mathcal{B}$ is a reduct of $\mathcal{A}$. \end{definition}
+Now, these relations can be generalized in the following manner. \begin{definition} Let $\mathcal{A}$ be a nonnegative integer physical model with a structure $\mathfrak{A}$, and let $\mathcal{B}$ be a nonnegative integer physical model with a structure $\mathfrak{B}$.
+We say that the model $\mathcal{B}$ is a \emph{reduct} of, an \emph{extension} of, or \emph{isomorphic} to the model $\mathcal{A}$ if and only if \begin{enumerate} {\roman{enumi}} \item the structure $\mathfrak{B}$ is a reduct of, an extension of, or isomorphic to the structure $\mathfrak{A}$, respectively; and \item for each symbol $f$ for an observable quantity in the language of $\mathfrak{B}$, $f$ is assigned the same measuring operation in both models. \end{enumerate} In addition, we say that $\mathcal{A}$ is an \emph{expansion} of $\mathcal{B}$ if and only if $\mathcal{B}$ is a reduct of $\mathcal{A}$.
+And we say that $\mathcal{A}$ is a \emph{submodel} of $\mathcal{B}$ if and only if $\mathcal{B}$ is an extension of $\mathcal{A}$. \end{definition}

 This definition ensures that if $\mathcal{A}$ and $\mathcal{B}$ are isomorphic nonnegative integer physical models, then $\mathcal{A}$ is faithful if and only if $\mathcal{B}$ is faithful.
 We also have the following corollaries of Definition~\ref{D:isomorphic}. \begin{corollary} Let $\mathcal{A}$ and $\mathcal{B}$ be any nonnegative integer physical models such that $\mathcal{B}$ is a reduct of $\mathcal{A}$.
 If $\mathcal{A}$ is faithful, then $\mathcal{B}$ is faithful. \end{corollary} \begin{proof} Let $\mathfrak{A}$ be the structure of $\mathcal{A}$, and let $\mathfrak{B}$ be the structure of $\mathcal{B}$.
 Suppose that $\mathcal{A}$ is faithful.
 Now consider any symbol $f$ for an observable quantity of $\mathcal{B}$, consider any nonnegative integer $n$, and suppose that a measurement result of $\mathrm{op}(f)$ is equal to $n$.
 Because $\mathcal{B}$ is a reduct of $\mathcal{A}$, $f$ is also a symbol for an observable quantity of $\mathcal{A}$.
 And since $\mathcal{A}$ is faithful, there exists an $s\in\lvert\mathfrak{A}\rvert_S=\lvert\mathfrak{B}\rvert_S$ such that $n=f^\mathfrak{A}(s)=f^\mathfrak{B}(s)$.
 By Definition~\ref{D:faithful}, $\mathcal{B}$ is faithful. \end{proof}